 Whether you’re facing extreme temperatures, hot or cold, it can impact the car battery.
 During the coldest time of winter, the engine needs more power to start the car.
 This puts a strain on the battery over the course of the winter.
 Get the electrical system in your car checked early in the season.
 The voltmeter should read 12.4 volts or more and make sure to keep the battery fully charged using a battery charger or maintainer.
-Your Goodguys service staff can assist with this, beginning with a free battery check.
+Your Goodguys service staff can assist with this, beginning with a battery check.

 High temperatures are even worse on your car’s battery.
 Everything under the hood of your car in summer heats up anyway, so corrosion accelerates inside the battery with this added heat.
 Water evaporates out of the battery, resulting in a weakened ability to start the engine.
 High temperatures simply shorten the life of a battery.